tars0x9752/ocamlformat-auto-completion-vscode/README.md

 # ocamlformat-auto-completion

-Auto completion support for `.ocamlformat` file.
+Auto completion support for OCamlFormat config file.

 ## Features

-- Auto complete option names.
+- Auto completes option names.
-- Auto complete option values.
+- Auto completes option values.
-## Demo
+- Displays a description of the option.

+See the demo below to see how it works.

 ![ocamlformat-demo](https://user-images.githubusercontent.com/46079709/124963946-666d0a80-e05b-11eb-9747-75002e458818.gif)